 - Helping you figure out WHY you are doing something.

-The problem is, neither of these are necessarily going to help you get the satisfaction you are looking for.
+The problem is, neither of these is necessarily going to help you get the satisfaction you are looking for.

 That’s because knowing why you do something isn’t necessarily going to keep you from doing it.
 And no matter how good your strategies are against problematic thoughts, behaviors or feelings, under stress, they fail.